 8. Blue Lagoon

-In some occasion, you can also witness the Northern Light shimmering up in the sky while you are relaxing in the hot bath.
+On some occasions, you can also witness the Northern Light shimmering up in the sky while you are relaxing in the hot bath.
 Do your research beforehand to improve your chances of witnessing the best light spectacle in the sky while you are in Blue Lagoon.

 The hot spring will relax your muscles and the Northern Lights with will brighten up the mind.